Journaling is one of the most important aspects of scrapbooking.

 Whatever you are personally feeling about scrapbook journaling at the moment, chances are you’ll find these tips helpful…

-Best Scrapbook Journaling Tips
+My Best Scrapbook Journaling Tips

 Hopefully, they will serve as encouragement and motivation to start journaling more on your scrapbook pages.

-Most of all, I hope that these tips will make writing on your pages easier than ever.
+Most of all, I hope that these tips will make writing on your pages easier than ever!

 Give it a title.
 Finding a title for your scrapbook page is a good way to start the journaling on your page.
 A page title makes it easier to center your page and journaling around a phrase and style that you want to convey.